 • Weight: 691g (with battery and card)

-Panasonic’s Lumix FZ330 is the one of the cheapest ultra-zoom bridge cameras that is still widely available.
-This means that you have to live with a few compromises – the most significant one being the fact that the smaller 1/2.3-inch sensor carries a modest 12MP of resolution.
+Panasonic’s Lumix FZ330 is the one of the cheapest ultra-zoom bridge cameras still widely available.
+This means living with a few compromises – the most significant being that the smaller 1/2.3-inch sensor carries a modest 12MP of resolution.
 If you want to print big images in high quality this isn’t the camera for you.
-Then again, if that’s the case, ultra-zoom bridge cameras probably aren’t right for you.
-So let’s talk about what we do get.
+Then again, if that’s the case, ultra-zoom bridge cameras probably aren’t for you per se.
+Let’s talk about what we do get.

 The Lumix FZ330, which made its debut in 2015, is equipped with 4K 25p video recording, as well as Panasonic’s famous 4K Photo modes, which allow you to extract 8MP stills from 4K footage.
 This effectively gives you a 25fps burst rate, and in a camera where your top resolution is 12MP anyway, going down to 8MP is hardly a big loss.
 Then there’s also the zoom itself – at 25-600mm equivalent, it’s bigger than some of Panasonic’s pricier bridge cameras, and it boasts a constant f/2.8 aperture throughout the zoom range.